blodely/ModuleProgressHUD/README.md

 ## License

-ProgressHUD is available under the MIT license.
+ModuleProgressHUD is available under the MIT license.
 See the LICENSE file for more info.